 Havas is arguably the leading advertising agency in its home market though it trails Publicis on the global stage.
-It operates locally through three main agencies - BETC, Havas Worldwide and what is now Humanseven (formerly Les Gaulois) - as well as multiple satellite units in Paris and regional cities.
+The main network agency of Havas Paris is partnered by a collection of standalone creative agencies, of which the most notable are BETC, Rosapark and what is now Humanseven (formerly Les Gaulois).
 The group's French operations have been restructured several times since the 1990s, most dramatically with the phase-out of the old Euro RSCG banner in September 2012 in favour of Havas Worldwide.

-Which clients does Havas Worldwide France handle?
+Which clients do BETC, Humanseven & Rosapark handle?
 Find out more from Adbrands Account Assignments

-Who are the competitors of Havas Worldwide France? see Leading French Agencies for other companies
+Who are the competitors of BETC, Humanseven & Rosapark? see Leading French Agencies for other companies

 Account assignments & selected contact information

-Click here for an Adbrands Snapshot of Havas Worldwide France (subscribers only).
+Click here for an Adbrands Snapshot of BETC, Humanseven & Rosapark (subscribers only).
 Adbrands Snapshots provide a summary analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and identify key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links

 |BETC Paris||BETC Design|